onnx/turnkeyml/docs/lemonade/getting_started.md

 ## Install OnnxRuntime-GenAI

-To install support for [onnxruntime-genai](https://github.com/microsoft/onnxruntime-genai), use `pip install -e .[llm-oga-dml]` instead of the default installation command.
+To install support for [onnxruntime-genai](https://github.com/microsoft/onnxruntime-genai), use `pip install -e .[llm-oga-igpu]` instead of the default installation command.

 You can then load supported OGA models on to CPU or iGPU with the `oga-load` tool, for example: